davidjbradshaw/iframe-resizer/docs/iframed_page/options.md

 This option allows you to restrict the domain of the parent page, to prevent other sites mimicing your parent page.

-### onMessage

-	type: function (message)

-Receive message posted from the parent page with the `iframe.iFrameResizer.sendMessage()` method (See below for details).

-### onReady

-    type: function()

-This function is called once iFrame-Resizer has been initialized after receiving a call from the parent page.
-If you need to call any of the parentIFrame methods (See below) during page load, then they should be called from this event handler.

 ### heightCalculationMethod / widthCalculationMethod

     default: null